Access To Medicine Foundation

 Setting out to achieve equitable access to medicine

-It all began with a single question: how can we encourage the pharmaceutical industry to do more to help the world’s poorest people access the medicine they need?
+It all began with a single question: how can we encourage the pharmaceutical industry to do more to help underserved communities around the globe access the medicine they need?

 The Access to Medicine Foundation was established in 2003 by Dutch entrepreneur Wim Leereveld, with the aim of stimulating the pharmaceutical industry to do more for the billions of people lacking access to medicine.